- Main Menu

 The Yale Center for British Art holds the largest and most comprehensive collection of British art outside the United Kingdom, presenting the development of British art and culture from the Elizabethan period to the present day.
 Together with the Reference Library, the Center’s collections of paintings, sculpture, drawings, prints, rare books, and manuscripts provide an exceptional resource for understanding the story of British art.

 Paul Mellon, Founder

-Located in a building designed by architect Louis I. Kahn building that is home to the Center, and its collections of British art and books, were the gift of Paul Mellon (1907–1999), a graduate of Yale College (Class of 1929).
+Located in a building designed by architect Louis I. Kahn, the Center’s collections of British art and books were the gift of Paul Mellon (1907–1999), a graduate of Yale College (Class of 1929).
 The collections’ particular strength in the art and books of the eighteenth century reflect the taste and enthusiasms of Paul Mellon.

 The Center’s Collections